rnayabed/streampi_server/README.md

 You can browse through a comprehensive list of tutorials [here](google.com).

+**ON LINUX SYSTEMS, THE MINIMUM PORT MUST BE 1024, OR ELSE SERVER MUST BE RUN AS ROOT**

 StreamPi has two branches of software - [Server](https://github.com/ladiesman6969/streampi_server) and [Client](https://github.com/ladiesman6969/streampi_client)

 This repository contains the Server Side code, which can run on any desktop/laptop running Windows or Linux.